hyperledger-gerrit-archive/fabric-ca/docs/source/clientcli.rst

       version     Prints Fabric CA Client version

     Flags:
-          --caname string                  Name of CA
+          --authheaderver int              Version of the authorization header that the Fabric CA server expects (default 1) --caname string                  Name of CA
           --csr.cn string                  The common name field of the certificate signing request --csr.hosts stringSlice          A list of space-separated host names in a certificate signing request